 How to Test a 240 Volt Dryer Circuit

-Dryer is Not Working Right: Testing a 240 Volt Dryer Outlet, Tester Leads and Readings, What to do about Incorrect Dryer Voltage, How to Fix Dryer Problems.
+My Dryer just Stopped Working, how can I Test the Outlet?
+Testing a 240 Volt Dryer Outlet, Tester Leads and Readings, What to do about Incorrect Dryer Voltage, How to Fix Dryer Problems.© By: Dave Rongey

 Guide to Testing a Dryer Receptacle for 240 Volts